 Description: Classify service providers.
 Classification consideration may include one or more characteristics such as data sensitivity, data volume, availability requirements, applicable regulations, inherent risk, and mitigated risk.
 Update and review classifications annually or when significant enterprise changes that could impact this Safeguard occur.

-Notes: The security function associated with this Safeguard is Identify.
+Notes: The security function associated with this Safeguard is Govern.
 Classifying service providers will be dependent upon Safeguards 15.1 and 15.2.
 Once you’ve identified potential service providers that meet the established policy, classification can begin.
 This will give a more granular representation of the service providers.

 15.4) Ensure Service Provider Contracts Include Security Requirements

 Description: Ensure service provider contracts include security requirements.
-Example requirements may include minimum security program requirements, security incident and/or data breach notification and response, data encryption mandates, and data disposal commitments.
+Example requirements may include minimum security program requirements, security incidents and/or data breach notification and response, data encryption mandates, and data disposal commitments.
 These security requirements must be consistent with the enterprise’s service provider management policy.
 Review service provider contracts annually to ensure contracts are not missing security requirements.

 15.5) Assess Service Providers

 Description: Assess service providers consistent with the enterprise’s service provider management policy.
-Assessment scope may vary based on classification(s), and may include review of standardized assessment reports such as Service Organization Control 2 (SOC 2) and Payment Card Industry (PCI) Attestation of Compliance (AoC), customized questionnaires, or other appropriately rigorous processes.
+Assessment scope may vary based on classification(s) and may include a review of standardized assessment reports such as Service Organization Control 2 (SOC 2) and Payment Card Industry (PCI) Attestation of Compliance (AoC), customized questionnaires, or other appropriately rigorous processes.
 Reassess service providers annually, at a minimum, or with new and renewed contracts.

 15.6) Monitor Service Providers